 Manage your policy any time and add unlimited Certificates of Liability, instantly, at no charge.

-Ask yourself how many setups, under your company, you have performing at different gigs, on a single night.
+Some DJ companies perform at multiple gigs on a single night.
 For example, you employ or subcontract two DJs, in addition to yourself.
 You have contracted three gigs/jobs for one evening.
 You will be at one location and your employed/subcontracted DJs will be at two other locations.
-In this scenario, you would need to report a total of three setups.
+In this scenario, you would need to report a total of three gigs.

-If your subcontractors have their own liability insurance, they must add your company as an Additional Insured to their liability policy.
-Once you are added to their policy as an Additional Insured you do not have to report them as a setup.
-This can be done online, at no charge, using the RVNA online policy management system.
+Subcontractors: If your subcontractors have their own liability insurance, they must add your company as an Additional Insured to their liability policy.
+Once you are added to their policy as an Additional Insured you do not have to report them as a gig.

-If you employ other DJs, KJs, or VJs, and supply them with equipment in order to perform at a gig/event, this is considered a setup.
-It's possible that you may have three employees but only own two setups for employees to use at contracted events.
-Each setup must be counted and reported in the total number of setups when completing the application.
+Employees: If you employ other DJs, KJs, or VJs, and supply them with equipment in order to perform, this is considered a gig.
+It’s possible that you may have three employees but perform at a maximum of two gigs per night.

-If you do not report the correct number of setups and a claim arises you may put yourself in a situation where your claim will not be covered.
-If you report two setups and later it is discovered that you have three setups, the insurance carrier will deny coverage based upon the misreporting of the number of setups.
+If you do not report the correct number of gigs and a claim arises you may put yourself in a situation where your claim will not be covered.
+If you report two gigs and later it is discovered that you have three gigs, the insurance carrier will deny coverage based upon the misreporting of the number of gigs.

-Also, if you are subcontracting a job to another DJ, KJ, or VJ company to perform at a venue under your company banner, it is imperative that you obtain a Certificate Of Liability from the subcontracted DJ, KJ, or VJ company as proof of at least $1,000,000 of liability insurance.
+Also, if you are subcontracting a job to another DJ, KJ, or VJ company to perform at a venue under your company banner, it is imperative that you obtain a Certificate of Insurance from the subcontracted DJ, KJ, or VJ company as proof of at least $1,000,000 of liability insurance.
 This Certificate Of Insurance should also name you and your DJ, KJ, or VJ company as an ‘Additional Insured’.
 If you and your DJ, KJ, or VJ company are properly named as an Additional Insured on the subcontracted DJ, KJ, or VJ liability insurance policy, in the event of a loss, you will have some protection from the subcontracted DJ, KJ, or VJ company liability insurance policy.
-If the subcontracted DJ, KJ, or VJ company is unwilling to name you on their $1,000,000 liability insurance policy as an Additional Insured, or if they do not have liability insurance at all, you would be extremely wise and prudent to find another DJ, KJ, or VJ company to perform on your behalf.